 When is it safe to refreeze food?

 Many vegetables are safe to refreeze.
 However, they lose much of their texture, flavor and appearance even if ice crystals are present in the package.
-You may want to cook the thawed vegetables and eat them right away, or add to soup or stew later.
+You may want to cook the thawed vegetables and eat them right away, or add to soup or stew and freeze the soup to eat later.

 Thawed fruit and fruit juice concentrates can be refrozen if they taste and smell good.
 Since thawed fruits suffer in appearance, flavor and texture from refreezing, you may want to make them into jam instead.